-The younger population wishes to retire earlier than ever before, but it remains to be seen how well each generation prepares for the future.
+The younger population wishes to retire earlier than ever before, but how well each generation prepares for the future remains to be seen.
 On the contrary, the retirement age is shifting further as individuals underestimate how much to save.
 With so much economic uncertainty, some may find financial security harder to reach.
 Over 9.1 million Americans over 65 were taking on either full or part-time work as of January 2018.
 According to the Bureau of Labor Statistics (BLS), this is up 60% from just a decade prior.

 Life Keeps Getting Longer

 We live longer lives than previous generations, a happy sentiment that leads to financial challenges as money has to stretch farther than ever before.
 Common retirement planning strategies lean on outdated lifespan projections, leaving gaps in future financial needs.

 We are in the midst of an out-of-control inflation rate, jumping over 9% from 2021 to 2022.
 As the dollar value depreciates, the amount needed for future financial needs rises.
 Without any way to predict a dollar’s worth even a few years down the line, individuals are rethinking retirement income goals and generating more savings than previously planned.

 New technologies bring along new investment opportunities, placing control of one’s retirement portfolio firmly in the hands of the individual.
 Removing the reliance on an employer’s 401k, employees can plug funds into self-directed IRAs or look to blockchain and cryptocurrency instead.
 A multitude of options is a good thing but can also lead to complexity and confusion.